 You can meet people from many different nations – who are all in Rome to live and experience the Italian way of life.

 What Can You Expect from Life in Rome

 Life in Rome seems to be dominated by ‘quality’ of life – it’s the quality that counts, not the number of hours you work, the salary you earn or the house you live in.
 This is why many young expats find that they can fit in very well – they don’t have to climb the career ladder or commute for hours to push paper.
 As long as they can earn enough to get by, they can have a brilliant life in Rome.

 You can enjoy café culture which was surely invented in a city like Rome, which has a café on every single street corner inhabited by people just watching the world go by.
 You can eat as late as you like and share your meal with newfound friends or friendly strangers.

-You can make a home for yourself in Rome from the moment you find the perfect flat or house share, because you will be able to explore the city through the eyes and experiences of those who have been on the ground just a little bit longer than you…and slowly but very surely you will come to love this city with its ancient, stylish, vibrant, chic, young, lively and passionate heart.
+You can make a home for yourself in Rome from the moment you find the perfect flat or house.
+You will be able to explore the city through the eyes and experiences of those who have been on the ground just a little bit longer than you and slowly but very surely you will come to love this city with its ancient, stylish, vibrant, chic, young, lively and passionate heart.

 Finding Work in Rome

 Depending on the nation you herald from, your rights to live and work in Rome will differ.

 For example, a Brit theoretically has the right to relocate to the city and set up home and ‘shop’ (although you will need to register your presence) – however, for an American for example, you will need permits and permissions.
 You must check before you go, and the best place to check is at the Italian embassy in your nation.

 In terms of sourcing work, it’s always easier to find a job when you’re on the ground – and you have a network of friends who can tell you about any openings they’re aware of wherever they work for example.
 But, the likes of Monster and StepStone are good recruitment websites to browse in advance of your move to Rome.